planktivore/SPCConvert/README.md

 The results are then saved into a new directory structure and a web app is build from the data using pystache (mustache) templates and some javascript and html files stored in the app directory.

 Additionally spreadsheet (features.tsv) is created with features of every detected object.
-These can be used for further analyses of the observed entities.
+These are vastly more detailed that those available in browser - especially intensity measurements can be found useful in further analyses of the observed entities.

 ### Configuring for a Specific Camera ###